Our Board Brings diversity to our projects

 Julia+Headshot.jpg

-Julia Alcantara - Artistic Director
+Julia Alcantara - artistic and EXECUTIVE Director

 Julia Alcantara is the driving force behind Flamenco Fever.
 With over 25 years of production experience, she contributed from a young age, to the cultural landscape of Dallas as a teacher, fundraiser and magic maker.
 Key to the Project is recruiting and coordinating a team of experts that enable her to focus on the quality of the performances.